Evaluation

 Why LegalBench matters in production LLM and agent systems

-A concrete workflow: a contract-review startup runs three candidate LLMs (claude-sonnet-4, gpt-4o, llama-3.1-70b fine-tuned on legal data) against a 600-task LegalBench subset plus a 1,200-clause internal Dataset v5.
-The fine-tuned Llama wins on the internal dataset by 11 points but trails Claude on LegalBench.
-The team picks Claude as the primary model with the fine-tune as fallback for the internal-corpus-heavy route, configured via Agent Command Center.
-Every production trace logs the model version, retrieved precedents through the llamaindex traceAI integration, and post-hoc evaluator scores.
+A concrete workflow: a contract-review startup runs three candidate LLMs (claude-opus-4.7, gpt-5.1, llama-4-70b fine-tuned on legal data via LoRA) against a 600-task LegalBench subset plus a 1,200-clause internal Dataset v5.
+The fine-tuned Llama 4 wins on the internal dataset by 11 points but trails Claude Opus 4.7 on LegalBench.
+The team picks Claude as the primary model with the fine-tune as fallback for the internal-corpus-heavy route, configured via Agent Command Center routing policy.
+Every production trace logs the model version, retrieved precedents through the LlamaIndex integration, and post-hoc evaluator scores.

 Domain-benchmark quality combines benchmark slices with task-specific evaluators:

-• LegalBench task accuracy — per-task and aggregated scores across the 5 categories.
+• LegalBench task accuracy. per-task and aggregated scores across the 5 categories.

-• AnswerRelevancy — does the response address the legal question.
+• AnswerRelevancy. does the response address the legal question.

-• TaskCompletion — for multi-step legal agents, did the trajectory reach the goal.
+• TaskCompletion. for multi-step legal agents, did the trajectory reach the goal.

-• Faithfulness — for RAG-over-precedent, support against retrieved context.
+• Faithfulness. for RAG-over-precedent, support against retrieved context.

-• Per-category eval-fail-rate — surfaces uneven performance across LegalBench subdomains.
+• Per-category eval-fail-rate. surfaces uneven performance across LegalBench subdomains.

-• Reviewer-disagreement rate — proxy for ambiguity in legal-practice tasks.
+• Reviewer-disagreement rate. proxy for ambiguity in legal-practice tasks.

-from fi.evals import FactualAccuracy, TaskCompletion
+from fi.evals import Groundedness, TaskCompletion

 tc = TaskCompletion()